jeremyweader/cmkbeat/README.md

 CMKBeat is used to retrieve information from Check_MK's livestatus and send it to Elasticsearch / Logstash / etc.

-WARNING: This repository is still under active development, and there is no guarantee that it will run (or build) properly!

 ## Getting Started with Cmkbeat

 ### Requirements